U.S. Open Cup: Career goals

 The following is a table of the leading career goal scorers in the U.S Open Cup during the modern professional era (1995–present).

 Season scoring leaders

 Broadcasting

 ESPN+ had exclusive broadcast rights for the 2019 and 2022 Open Cups.
 Prior to 2019, the tournament had little broadcast exposure, with the final and select matches being broadcast on ESPN networks and all other matches streamed through the USSF's YouTube channel.

 On March 1, 2022, U.S. Soccer and Turner Sports announced an 8-year exclusive multimedia rights deal for the United States men's and women's national teams.
 Cindy Parlow Cone, president of U.S. Soccer, confirmed in a separate interview that the new deal would include the Open Cup.
+Early round U.S. Open Cup matches will air on the Bleacher Report app and the Bleacher Report Football YouTube channel.

+In 2023, CBS Sports reached an agreement to air the semifinals and final of the Cup.
+The semifinals aired on the CBS Sports Golazo Network, with the final on CBS Sports Network and Paramount+.
+In 2024, Apple TV+, via MLS Season Pass, announced an agreement to air the quarterfinals, semifinals and final of the Cup.